Income Tax when you rent out a property: case studies

 This means that you don’t make a profit or a loss.
 Any excess expenses can’t be used in a later tax year, even if you later start charging an ordinary commercial rent in that tax year.

-This reduces John’s profit to nil.
+This reduces Jane’s profit to nil.

 The £400 expenses that are left can’t be carried forward for use against rental income in future years, and can’t be used against any rental income from other rental properties.